-On to these fabulous little cookie bars.
+On to these fabulous little chocolate chip caramel cookie bars.

 Simple as can be, these bars are exactly what they say they are: a delicious oatmeal, caramel, chocolate cookie in bar form.
 On the thin, cookie-ish side of things, these layered bars are completely irresistible.

 If you’ve had experience with bite-size desserts, you’ll know it’s waaaaay too easy to mindlessly eat about 45 of them in one sitting.

 Perhaps you have more self-control than I. Good for you (I’m not bitter about that, not at all, nope, not me).

-I detailed this in the notes below, but this recipe doubles great for a crowd when baked in a large, rimmed baking sheet (like the 11X17-inch or so size).
+I detailed this in the notes below, but these chocolate chip caramel cookie bars double great for a crowd when baked in a large, rimmed baking sheet (like the 11X17-inch or so size).

-- 1 cup (7.5 ounces) light brown sugar
+- 1 cup (212 g) light brown sugar

-- 1 1/2 cups (7.5 ounces) all-purpose flour
+- 1 ½ cups (213 g) all-purpose flour

-- 1 1/2 cups (5.25 ounces) old-fashioned oats
+- 1 ½ cups (150 g) old-fashioned oats

-- 1/2 teaspoon salt
+- ½ teaspoon salt